TubeCord/discord-video-player/README.md

 ## :dart: About ##

-A website that will fetch random Discord CDN links from our database, and play it in a video player.
+A website that will fetch random Discord CDN links from our database, and play it inside a website.

 ## :rocket: Technologies ##